icza/dyno/README.md

 in any depth and combination.

 When operating on a dynamic object, you designate a value you're interested in by specifying a _path_.
-A path is a _navigation_; it is a series of keys and indices that tells how to get to the value.
+A path is a _navigation_; it is a series of map keys and slice indices that tells how to get to the value.